Trademark Licensing

 Where can I find a list of approved licensees?

-Here is a list of approved licensees.
+Here is a list of retail licensees and internal licensees

 How does a customer tell whether merchandise is licensed?